lingtalfi/Light_Flasher/doc/api/Ling/Light_Flasher/Service/LightFlasher.md

 - <span id="property-flashes"><b>flashes</b></span>

     This property holds the flashes for this instance.
-    It's an array of id => flash message.
+    It's an array of id => flash notification.